 The intended users’ expectations of the level of detail to be provided in the report, based on market practice, or applicable laws or regulations.

-A140.
-In a limited assurance engagement, however, the assurance that the practitioner obtains varies depending on the nature and extent of procedures performed in response to assessed risks.
-It is therefore important that, in the assurance report:it is therefore important that the summary be written in an objective way that allows intended users to understand the work done as the basis for the practitioner’s conclusion summarized but not to the extent that they are ambiguous, nor written in a way that is overstated or embellished or that implies that reasonable assurance has been obtained. the procedures performed are It is also important that the description of the procedures not give the impression that an agreed upon procedures engagement has been undertaken and in most cases will not detail the entire work plan.
+A144.
+In describing the procedures performed in the limited assurance report, it is important that they are written in an objective way but are not summarized to the extent that they are ambiguous, nor written in a way that is overstated or embellished or that implies that reasonable assurance has been obtained.
+It is also important that the description of the procedures not give the impression that an agreed-upon procedures engagement has been undertaken, and in most cases will not detail the entire work plan.

 The Practitioner’s Signature (Ref: Para.
-74(k))
+76(k))

-A142.
-The practitioner’s signature is either in the name of the practitioner’s firm, the personal name of the practitioner or both, as appropriate for the particular jurisdiction.
+A145.
+The practitioner’s signature is either in the name of the practitioner’s firm, the personal name of the practitioner, or both, as appropriate for the particular jurisdiction.
 In addition to the practitioner’s signature, in certain jurisdictions, the practitioner may be required to declare in the assurance report the practitioner’s professional designation or the fact that the practitioner or firm, as appropriate, has been recognized by the appropriate licensing authority in that jurisdiction.

 Emphasis of Matter Paragraphs and Other Matter Paragraphs (Ref: Para.
-75)
+77)